cbarkan1/voronoi-max-radius/README.md

 # Plot voronoi diagram where cells have a maximum radius in Python.

-Same functionality as geom_voronoi_tile() from ggforce in R, but for Python.

-Python function: plot_voronoi() in voronoi_max_radius.py
-Two examples: Examples.ipynb
+The python function plot_voronoi() in voronoi_max_radius.py plots a voronoi diagram where each cell has a maximum radius.
+The color of each cell can be set by the user.
+This functionality is similar to geom_voronoi_tile() from ggforce in R.

+Examples.ipynb contains two examples.

 Requirements: numpy, scipy, matplotlib, shapely